-- Four outstanding candidates from ASEAN countries who are successfully accepted through international admissions for October 2023 will be nominated for a Japanese Government Full Scholarship for Student Priority Placement by the Ministry of Education, Culture, Sports, Science and Technology (MEXT). - This scholarship covers the following: one-time admission fee - tuition fees

-- The selection process will start after the announcement of application results. - This 4-year full scholarship is dependent on excellent academic standing.
+- Four outstanding candidates from ASEAN countries who are successfully accepted through international admissions for October 2024 will be nominated for a Japanese Government Full Scholarship for Student Priority Placement by the Ministry of Education, Culture, Sports, Science and Technology (MEXT). - This scholarship covers the following: one-time admission fee tuition fees - monthly living allowance (117,000 yen/month) for four years of study (with excellent academic standing) airfare to and from Japan (only at the beginning and the end of the 4-year undergraduate program). - The selection process will start after the announcement of application results. - This 4-year full scholarship is dependent on excellent academic standing.
 Scholarship recipients' academic standing is re-evaluated each year to confirm continued eligibility.